MolClaw: An Autonomous Agent with Hierarchical Skills for Drug Molecule Evaluation, Screening, and Optimization: Methods

-\textit{Molecular docking screening.} The third task evaluates model performance in target-specific virtual screening via molecular docking, a core workflow in the early stages of drug discovery.
-Raw data were obtained from the CARA virtual screening subset \cite{tian2024benchmarking}, and only records containing experimentally determined $\text{IC}_{50}$, $K_d$, or $K_i$ values were retained.
-Following SMILES deduplication for each Assay ChEMBL ID, we selected the assays using three predefined inclusion criteria: (i) $\geq 60$ unique molecules remaining after deduplication; (ii) $\geq 6$ active molecules (defined as $\text{pChEMBL} \geq 6$); (iii) $\geq 50$ inactive molecules (defined as $\text{pChEMBL} < 6$).
-Standardized protein names for the qualifying assays were retrieved through the ChEMBL REST API, and invalid entries were excluded.
-This process yielded a final set of 25 non-redundant assays.
-For each assay, we randomly sampled 6–10 active molecules and a complementary number of inactive molecules to form a fixed candidate set of 60 molecules per sample.
-The order of candidates was fully randomized to mitigate potential ordering bias.
+\textit{Binding affinity comparison.} This task evaluates ranking of molecular binding affinity.
+Data were sourced from ACNet \cite{ren2023acnet}, containing experimental $K_i$ values.
+We selected 37 non-redundant targets via uniform sampling and one molecule pair per target.
+Each sample included a target and two molecules; models predicted either higher affinity (lower $K_i$) or lower affinity (higher $K_i$).
+Ground truth was determined by experimental $K_i$ values, and evaluation used exact SMILES matching.

-Each test sample was formatted as a JSON object containing the target ChEMBL ID, standardized protein name, and 60 candidate SMILES.
-Models were instructed to rank all candidates by predicted docking strength (descending order) and return the full ranked list as a JSON array.
-The ground truth for each sample was defined as all active molecules sorted by experimental pChEMBL values in descending order.
-Model performance was quantified via Hits@3, the average number of ground-truth active molecules recovered in the top 3 of the model’s ranked list across all samples. \\[6pt] \textbf{MolBench-MO}
+\textit{Molecular docking screening.} This task evaluates virtual screening using the CARA subset \cite{tian2024benchmarking}, retaining records with $\text{IC}_{50}$, $K_d$, or $K_i$.
+Assays were filtered to satisfy: (i) $\geq 60$ unique molecules; (ii) $\geq 6$ actives ($\text{pChEMBL} \geq 6$); (iii) $\geq 50$ inactives ($\text{pChEMBL} < 6$), yielding 25 assays.
+For each, 60 molecules (6–10 actives plus inactives) were sampled and shuffled.
+Models ranked candidates by predicted docking scores.
+Ground truth was defined by active molecules sorted by experimental $\text{pChEMBL}$ values.
+Performance was measured by Hits@3, defined as the average number of ground-truth active molecules retrieved in the model’s top 3 ranked results across all samples. \\[6pt] \textbf{MolBench-MO}